Best Admin Dashboard Color Schemes: A Developer’s Guide to Dashboard Design

 Recommended Color Palettes

 These palettes give you a practical starting point for both light and dark modes.
 The first table covers your base surface and text colors — the foundation that occupies 90% of the screen.
-The second shows primary accent colors from popular CSS frameworks, any of which pair well with the base palette.
+The second lists the primary accent color of the frameworks and admin panels most dashboards are built on, any of which pairs with the base palette.

 Base Palette: Light Mode and Dark Mode